BoazGithub/CSTLF-/README.md

 This work was supported by the **Planetary Science group** at the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), **Wuhan University**.

----

-**Next Step:** Would you like me to create the BibTeX citation for this new CSTLF model so you can include it in the README?